Humans and AI are shaking hands

 #1 Cost optimization

-From the energy consumption of running models to the computational resources required for training, the focus on cost optimization is becoming one of major AI trends in 2025.
+From the energy consumption of running models to the computational resources required for training and inference, the focus on cost optimization has become one of the major AI and machine learning trends in 2026.

 But what exactly does cost optimization in AI entail?

-At its core, cost optimization means refining every stage of machine learning operations, from data acquisition and storage to model deployment, maintenance and improving the infrastructure.
+At its core, cost optimization means refining every stage of machine learning operations, from data acquisition and storage to model deployment, maintenance, and infrastructure optimization.

-Firstly, it closely interconnects with MLOps, and in 2025, engineers will most likely emphasize:
+Firstly, it closely interconnects with MLOps, and in 2026 and beyond engineers will most likely emphasize:

 • Data efficiency

-Addressing key questions like “How much data is needed?”, “Where is it sourced from?”, “How can it be stored cost-effectively?” to ensure AI models do not process unnecessary data, reducing storage and computing costs will be key.
+Addressing key questions like “How much data is needed?”, “Where is it sourced from?”, and “How can it be stored cost-effectively?” helps ensure AI models do not process unnecessary data, reducing storage and compute costs.

 • Automating AI pipelines

-Integrating scalable, reproducible, and optimized for efficiency end-to-end machine learning pipelines that handle data ingestion, model training, deployment, and monitoring with minimal human intervention will be crucial.
+Integrating scalable, reproducible, and efficiency-focused end-to-end machine learning pipelines that handle data ingestion, model training, deployment, and monitoring supports better cost control as AI usage grows.

 • Efficient cloud resource management

-Serverless computing and multi-cloud strategies are gaining traction, allowing companies to deploy models without maintaining dedicated infrastructure.
+Serverless computing and multi-cloud strategies continue to gain traction, allowing models to be deployed without maintaining dedicated infrastructure and helping avoid overprovisioning.
 The setup and optimization of these strategies once again fall under the purview of MLOps engineers.

 Why is this important?
-Larger AI models require extensive computing power, often relying on cloud-based processing.
-However, optimized versions of these models can be run locally on edge devices — such as smartphones or IoT devices — reducing latency and enhancing efficiency.
-A great example of this is Apple’s Intelligent System, which runs AI models directly on mobile devices rather than depending entirely on cloud servers.
+Larger AI models require extensive computing power and often rely on cloud-based processing.
+However, optimized model versions can increasingly run locally on edge devices such as smartphones or IoT devices.
+This reduces latency and improves efficiency.
+A common example is Apple’s on-device AI approach, where many models run directly on mobile devices rather than depending entirely on cloud servers.

-As we forge ahead, the evolution of many other existing optimization methods is a given.
-Beyond the well-known techniques like quantization (which reduces data volume to speed up performance) and pruning (removing non-essential parts of the model), there could be noteworthy progress here, for instance, in optimizing transformer-based models widely used in neural networks designed to understand and generate text.
+As AI adoption continues to expand, the evolution of optimization methods is a given.
+Beyond established techniques such as quantization (which reduces data volume to speed up performance) and pruning (removing non-essential parts of the model), further progress is expected in optimizing transformer-based models used to understand and generate text.
+This leads to cost optimization reinforcement — one of the most practical generative AI trends shaping real-world deployment.

 #2 Multimodal models

-However, we have reasons to believe that we’ll see more advancements in this area over the next year, greatly supported by the development of multimodal AI models.
-These models are capable of processing and integrating text, images, audio, video, and other types of data within a single architecture.
-Unlike traditional AI models that specialize in just one type of data (e.g., text-only language models like Transformer or image classifiers like ResNet), multimodal models combine these capabilities for more advanced and efficient AI systems.
+Multimodal AI models are designed to process and integrate text, images, audio, video, and other types of data within a single architecture.
+Unlike traditional models that specialize in only one type of data (such as text-only language models like Transformer or image classifiers like ResNet), multimodal models combine these inputs to support a wider range of tasks.

 Optimize your video generation pipeline with AI